MarcoThies/LLM-Serving_Infrastructure/docs/GettingStarted-API.md

 # Getting Started with API

-In all Curl commands, "localhost" should be replaced with the respective IP, line breaks should be removed, and if necessary, add `-k` to accept a self-signed certificate.
-For use in the Windows command line, quotation marks, etc., need to be adjusted.
+In all Curl commands, "localhost" should be replaced with the respective IP, line breaks should be removed and if necessary add `-k` to accept a self-signed certificate.
+For use in the Windows CMD quotation marks need to be adjusted.

-The Ollama API offers the following functionalities in the current version 0.1.34, among others:
+Among others the Ollama API offers the following functionalities in the current version 0.1.34:

 ## Management of LLMs

-- **Listing all downloaded LLMs:**
+- **List all downloaded LLMs:**
   ```
   curl --user username:pw https://localhost:8443/api/tags
   ```

-- **Herunterladen eines LLMs vom Ollamas Model library:**
+- **Download LLMs from Ollama Model Library:**
   ```
   curl --user username:pw https://localhost:8443/api/pull -d '{
   "name": "llama3:8b"
   }'
   ```

-A desired LLM is always identified by its basic name (e.g., llama3) and a tag with information about the corresponding execution regarding size, fine-tune, and quantification (e.g., 8b-instruct-q5_K_M).
-A link to the Ollama Model Library with all available LLMs and their executions is provided below.
-The file-based import of LLMs can be done on the server by the administrator using .GGUF and .safetensor files.
+A desired LLM is always identified by its basic name (e.g., llama3) and a tag with information about the corresponding version regarding size, fine-tune, and quantisation (e.g., 8b-instruct-q5_K_M).
+A link to the Ollama Model Library with all available LLMs and their versions is provided below.
+A in import of LLMs via .GGUF and .safetensor files can be done on the server by the administrator.

 ## Inference

- - General text generation:
+ - general text generation:
   ```
   curl --user username:pw https://localhost:8443/api/generate -d '{
   "model": "llama3",